'Texas Rally for Life' scheduled at State Capitol

-AUSTIN, Texas — The 2021 Texas Rally for Life will be held at the State Capitol Saturday afternoon.
+AUSTIN, Texas — The 2021 Texas Rally for Life is being held at the Texas State Capitol on Saturday afternoon.

 The "Life Caravan" is in protest of the U.S. Supreme Court's Roe v.
 Wade ruling, which was decided on Jan.
 22, 1973.

-The landmark Supreme Court decision ruled that the U.S. Constitution protects women's right to choose to have an abortion without excessive government restriction.
+The landmark Supreme Court decision ruled the U.S. Constitution protects a woman's right to choose to have an abortion without excessive government restriction.

-The event will begin at 1:30 p.m. and continue until 4.
-Those wishing to participate in the caravan should gather at the designated parking garages near the Capitol at Fourteenth Street and San Jacinto Boulevard.
-Vehicles will be dispatched from the garages starting at 1:30 p.m. to start the 30-minute loop around the city and around the Texas Capitol perimeter.
+The event began at 1:30 p.m. and will continue until 4 p.m.
+Those wishing to participate in the caravan were asked to gather at the designated parking garages near the Capitol at 14th Street and San Jacinto Boulevard.
+Vehicles were expected to be dispatched from the garages starting at 1:30 p.m. to start the 30-minute loop around the city and around the Texas Capitol perimeter.

-Starting at 2 p.m., a livestream will begin from a stage within sight of the Capitol.
-For those continuing to caravan at that time, the event will be broadcast on The Bridge at 101.1 FM and 1120 AM.
+Starting at 2 p.m., a livestream began from a stage within sight of the Capitol.
+Those continuing to caravan can listen to the event's broadcast on The Bridge at 101.1 FM and 1120 AM.

 A recorded message from Gov. Greg Abbott will be shown and a special proclamation will be read.
 Other notable speakers include State Sen. Donna Campbell (R-New Braunfels), Bishop Joe Vasquez with the Catholic Diocese of Austin and Abby Johnson, a former clinic director for Planned Parenthood.